Scooby-Doo! and the Spooky Swamp

 Scooby-Doo! and the Spooky Swamp is a third person platform video game developed by Torus Games and published by Warner Bros.
-Interactive Entertainment for the PlayStation 2, Wii and Nintendo DS consoles and also for Microsoft Windows.
+Interactive Entertainment for the PlayStation 2, Wii, and Nintendo DS consoles and also for Microsoft Windows.
 The game was first released on September 14, 2010, in North America and was released in the following weeks in PAL regions.
 It is the fifth Scooby-Doo! video game title to come to sixth generation consoles.
-The game is a follow up to Scooby-Doo!
+The game is a follow-up to Scooby-Doo!
 First Frights.

 Plot summary

 Shaggy and Scooby-Doo, as hungry as always, venture into the swamp following a scent.
 There they meet swamp resident Lila, an intelligent girl who loves cooking, and asks them to recover ingredients to finish her stew.
+Before leaving, Lila insists that they do not tell their friends about her.
 Shaggy and Scooby set off with the gang to solve two mysteries while secretly collecting the ingredients.

+After collecting that last ingredient, Velma catches them and the rest of the gang go with them to meet Lila.
+A giant alligator ambushes them, but Scooby and Shaggy manage to defeat it.
+The gang discover that Lila manipulated them into going to the two locations where the ingredients that she needed are and didn't interact with them because she was worried that they wouldn't believe her.
+The true reason behind the stew was to give to her pet alligator Suji (the monster that Shaggy and Scooby fought), who is just being protective of her, so they can leave the swamp and reunite with Lila's family.
+Before leaving, Lila provides a feast for Shaggy and Scooby to enjoy.